 Graves Ledge, or The Graves, is named after English Rear Admiral Thomas Graves (1605-1653), an early settler of Massachusetts Bay Colony who commanded a vessel in Governor Winthrop’s fleet in 1630.

 Various accounts of this particular Thomas Graves exist.
 Many are erroneous due to careless research and confusion among several men of the same name.

 For now, we can safely say the following, based on genealogies and historical accounts.

 The Thomas Graves for whom Graves Ledge is named was born in Stepney, London, England, a marshy area along the Thames, in 1605.
 His father was a shipwright.

 Graves took to sea early, and reportedly first visited Massachusetts as early as 1628.
 As a young man, he showed excellent seamanship and leadership skills.
 At age 25, he served as vice admiral of the 11-vessel fleet of Governor John Winthrop in 1630, as master (some reports say mate) of the Talbot.

 Over the years Graves would crisscross the Atlantic, bringing thousands of English Puritan immigrants to Massachusetts with the Massachusetts Bay Company.
 He captained the first oceangoing ship built in America, the Tryall (Trial) on its second voyage from Boston to England.

-For his service to the colony, he was awarded a land grant of 250 acres that included part of Charlestown and apparently what is now the Lechmere Point section of Cambridge.
+For his service to the colony, Graves was awarded a land grant of 250 acres that included part of Charlestown and apparently what is now the Lechmere Point section of Cambridge.
 He brought his family to live in Charlestown in 1636-37.

 Frequent trans-Atlantic travel allowed Vice Admiral Graves to maintain contact with leading figures in England.
 As a Puritan, he would have sympathized with Parliament under Oliver Cromwell, who led the parliamentary forces that executed King Charles I, for whom Charlestown was named.

 Thomas Graves’ short naval career

 Graves, as a civilian, captured a Dutch privateer off the English coast in 1652.
 Britain, now a republic under parliament, was in hostile relations with the Dutch, mainly over trade issues and their rival East India companies.